KnownStormChaser/master-weather-model-list/models/wave_models/regional/norway/met-norway-ww3.md

 - **Field set is unusually rich for a wave product.** Stokes drift and transport, wave-to-ocean and wave-to-ice stress and energy flux, Charnock coefficient, and expected-maximum-wave statistics are all published as raw fields.
 This makes the product directly usable for coupled ocean/ice forcing and for offshore extreme-wave applications, not just conventional sea-state forecasting.

-- **Relationship to MET Norway's other wave systems.** MET Norway operates several distinct wave systems, and picking the wrong one is easy:
+- **Relationship to MET Norway's other wave systems.** MET Norway publishes four operational wave products — three or four distinct model runs, depending on the unresolved ARCWAM / MyWaveWAM3km question.
+Picking the wrong one is easy:
-  - **This entry (`ww3_4km`)** — WAVEWATCH III v6.07 at ~4.4 km, Nordic/North/Baltic Seas, 66 h × 4 daily, no DA, own THREDDS, CC BY 4.0.
+  - **This entry (`ww3_4km`)** — WAVEWATCH III v6.07 at ~4.45 km, Nordic/North/Baltic Seas, 66 h × 4 daily, no current forcing, no documented DA.
+Own THREDDS, CC BY 4.0, archive to 2021-07-02 plus a gap-free best-estimate aggregation. **Parent of MyWaveWAM800m.**
+  - **[MyWaveWAM3km](./mywavewam3km.md)** — WAM Cycle 4.7.0 at ~3.34 km, pan-Arctic, 120/240 h alternating × 2 daily, current- and ice-forced.
+Own THREDDS, CC BY 4.0, but a ~3-day rolling window and no archive.
+  - **[MyWaveWAM800m](./mywavewam800m.md)** — WAM Cycle 4.7.0 at ~890 m, five Norwegian coastal domains, 66 h × 4 daily, MEPS winds and NorKyst v3 currents. **Nests inside this system.** Archive to 2023-03-30 plus per-domain aggregations.
-  - **[ARCWAM](./arcwam.md)** — WAM Cycle 4.7 at 3 km, full Arctic, 5/10-day alternating × 2 daily, multi-satellite DA, coupled to ARC MFC physics/ice, distributed via Copernicus Marine.
+  - **[ARCWAM](./arcwam.md)** — WAM Cycle 4.7 at 3 km, full Arctic, 5/10-day alternating × 2 daily, multi-satellite DA, coupled to ARC MFC physics/ice.
+Copernicus Marine (registration required).
+Possibly the same production as MyWaveWAM3km — see that entry.
-  - **MyWaveWAM3km** (Nordic Seas) and **MyWaveWAM800m** (Norwegian coastal, with currents) — WAM-based, on the same THREDDS server, **not yet documented in this repository**.
-The `C0`–`C5` spectra files from this entry are the boundary input to the 800 m coastal areas.
   - **NORA10 / NORA3** — long-term hindcasts, distinct systems, not operational forecasts.

+  **Choosing among them:** this entry for shelf-seas forecasting including the Baltic, and for anything needing a long continuous history.
+MyWaveWAM800m for nearshore and harbour-scale work where coastal currents matter.
+MyWaveWAM3km or ARCWAM for the open Arctic and medium range.

 - **Naming.** MET Norway uses `ww3_4km` as the internal product identifier; the catalog title is "WAVEWATCH III 4km regional wave model".
 There is no separate marketing short-name.